narquette/claimassignment/README.md

 Code
 - Claim_EDA.ipynb (all of the code required to produce a final model)
-- Final_Model_Predictions.ipynb (perform a prediction using original data to compare results)
+- Model_Tuning_Evaluation.ipynb (perform tuning and evaluation on the models)
-- helperFile.py (contains the machine learning class needed to run in the Claim EDA Notebook
+- machine_learning.py (contains the machine learning class needed to run in the Claim EDA Notebook)
+- config.py (contains the information to write and get the best model parameters
+- eda_functions.py (contains the information needed to run function in the EDA notebook)
+- feature_importance.py (contains the code to be able to return the feature importance information for the model_tuning_evaluation notebook

+Config
+- feature_info.json (contain numerica features, categorical feature and dropped columns used in the pipeline steps)
+- model json files (contains tuning information, and best result for each model)

 Data
 - original (original claims data, original procedure data (sub set of claims data)